 Where to Buy a Rabbit or Bunny: Dwarf/Teacup/Miniature, Lionhead, Lopeared…

 Adopt-a-Pet, formerly known as 1-800-Save-A-Pet, is the “catchall” database for pets currently up for adoption.
 By giving free advertising space to all pet adoption agencies, including shelters, Adopt-a-Pet is probably the best option if you’re looking for a certain type of rabbit (e.g., Lionhead, Dwarf/Teacup, Chinchilla, Belgian Hare, Angora, American Fuzzy Lop, etc.), or if you need one that’s kid- or pet-friendly.
+In fact, the Humane Society recommends Adopt-a-Pet for adopting bunnies (for dogs or cats, the Human Society directs people to The Shelter Project).
 Once you’re on the search page, select “rabbit” from the drop-down menu, enter your zip code, adjust the mile radius of your search, and all the rabbits eligible for adoption will appear.

 When you search, you may be prompted to join Adopt-a-Pet’s newsletter, but this is optional.
 However, if you’re looking for a specific type of rabbit, you can sign up for their emails so you can be notified whenever a new pet is available for adoption.